Mandar Rao Dessai

-Mandar Rao Dessai (born 18 March 1992) is an Indian professional footballer who plays as a left-back and winger for Indian Super League side Mumbai City and the India national team.
-Mandar holds the record for most appearances in the history of Indian Super League.
+Mandar Rao Dessai (born 18 March 1992) is an Indian professional footballer who plays as a left-back for Indian Super League club Chennaiyin.

 Career

 Dempo

 Desai made his professional debut for Dempo in the 2013-14 I-League on 22 September 2013 against Shillong Lajong at the Duler Stadium and played the match till 55th minute before he was replaced by Jeje Lalpekhlua as his team lost the match 0–3.

 Goa (loan)

 Mandar represented Goa in the 2014 Indian Super League, on loan from Dempo, and was a regular for his team on the left wing.

 Return to Dempo

-After the 2014 ISL, Mandar returned to his senior club and started the new season in the 2014-15 Indian Federation Cup, where he played in 5 of his teams' cup-winning campaign, assisting Tolgay Ozbey once in a group game.
-While he was regular for Dempo during the 2014-15 I-League, he could not prevent his team from getting relegated.
+After the 2014 ISL, Mandar returned to his senior club and started the new season in the 2014–15 Indian Federation Cup, where he played in 5 of his teams' cup-winning campaign, assisting Tolgay Ozbey once in a group game.
+While he was regular for Dempo during the 2014–15 I-League, he could not prevent his team from getting relegated.
 He made 14 appearances, with only 5 starts in the league.